cxw42/do-not-self-host/README.md

 Don't self-host your next language!
 Make it possible for us to build from source, from scratch, without needing a bootstrap package!

+This is a long-term hobby project, so please do not expect regular updates :) .
+However, I certainly welcome others who want to contribute.

 Assumes a development environment that provides stdin/stdout and redirection.

 Based on [crcx/Nga-Bootstrap](https://github.com/crcx/Nga-Bootstrap), which